jerome-nelson/Mascara/README.md

-# Mascara
+# Mascara - A Foundation Templating Kit

-CSS Styling for The Foundation 5 Framework.
+Kit out your Foundation CSS Templates quickly and easily with this collection of addon-stylesheets.

+## Styles